Buyer's guide for a personal economic crisis: how to survive hard times

 Pick the cheapest basic model and double the RAM memory

 You want to buy a new computer as cheaply as possible, and still have good performance?
-Then pick the cheapest basic model in the store, and double the default amount of RAM memory in it.
+Then pick the cheapest basic model in the store that has a CPU with at least four cores, and double the default amount of RAM memory in it.

 That way, you have the most "bang for the buck", or value for money.
 Plus the low expenditure allows you to replace it more easily, after five or even 10 years.